Below you will find general salary and benefit information for residents and fellows at The Wright Center.

 Benefits are subject to change on an annual basis.

-- The Wright Center pays 80% of the premium
+- Wright Center pays 80% of the premium

-- You may search www.highmarkbluesheild.com to find a provider in your area
+With either plan, you may search highmarkblueshield.com to find a provider in your area.

 - Guardian provides dental insurance